michaelbarnes7282/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an interface that displays a webpage as object so that it is able to be manipulated by javascript or other languages

 2. What is an event?

+Events are user actions that can result in a change of the webpage

 3. What is an event listener?

+An event listener looks for an event and executes code when that event happens

 4. Why would we convert a NodeList into an Array?

+So we can use array methods on the NodeList

 5. What is a component?

+sets of code that create reusable custom elements

 ### Git Set up